Reconfiguring (non-spanning) arborescences: Always Reconfigurable Cases

+We then prove the following theorem, which implies that the shortest sequence variant is solvable in polynomial time when $\Pi$ is a branching. \begin{theorem} $\mathcal{S}_{\Pi}(G)$ satisfies the weak exchange property when $\Pi$ is the property of being a branching. \end{theorem} \begin{proof}

-Let $F$ and $F'$ be distinct directed forests in $G$ with $|F| = |F'|$.
+Let $F$ and $F'$ be distinct branchings in $G$ with $|A(F)| = |A(F')|$.
 We first consider the case where there is some arc $e' \in F' \setminus F$ such that the endpoints of $e'$ do not belong to the same (weakly) connected component of $F$, that is, either $e'$ connects two connected components of $F$ or at least one of the endpoints of $e'$ does not belong to $F$.
-Now, we show that there is an arc $e \in F \setminus F'$ such that $F + e' - e$ is a directed forest of $G$.
-If $F + e'$ is a directed forest, then we can select any arc in $F \setminus F'$ as $e$.
-Assume that $F + e'$ is not a directed forest.
+Now, we show that there is an arc $e \in F \setminus F'$ such that $F + e' - e$ is a branching of $G$.
+If $F + e'$ is a branching, then we can select any arc in $F \setminus F'$ as $e$.
+Assume that $F + e'$ is not a branching.
 By the assumption in this case, the underlying undirected graph of $F + e'$ contains no (undirected) cycle.
 Thus there is a vertex of in-degree at least 2 in $F + e'$.
-Since $F$ is a directed forest, only the head of $e'$, say $v$, can be such a vertex, and its in-degree is exactly 2.
+Since $F$ is a branching, only the head of $e'$, say $v$, can be such a vertex, and its in-degree is exactly 2.
 As $e$, we select the other arc in $F + e'$ that has $v$ as its head.
 Since $e' \in F' \setminus F$, this arc $e$ does not belong to $F'$.
-Since $F + e' - e$ does not contain any cycle in the underlying graph nor any vertex of in-degree 2 or more, it is a directed forest in $G$.
+Since $F + e' - e$ does not contain any cycle in the underlying graph nor any vertex of in-degree 2 or more, it is a branching in $G$.